McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ## Get the application URL for IDA Pro Plugin

 Enter the APP by clicking the Permanent Link of the APP.
 Then You can see the URL for IDA Pro Plugin.
-Right click it and choose "copy link address".
+Right-click it and choose "copy link address".

 ![](images/plugin_link.png)